tom-oleson/rcat/daemon/README.md

 sudo make -f linux.mk
 </pre>

-This will install vortex_stats.sh, stats.sh and a copy of rcat into /opt/vortex
+This will install vortex_stats to /etc/init.d, stats.sh and a copy of rcat into /opt/vortex

 NOTE: The make file assumes that rcat is up one directory and has already been built using its own make file.